Cautious consumers cast doubt on U.S. growth outlook

 The index had been declining since November as manufacturing battled a strong U.S. dollar and deep spending cuts in the energy sector in response to a plunge in crude oil prices in the past year.
 A reading above 50 indicates expansion in the manufacturing sector, which accounts for about 12 percent of the U.S. economy.

-The index, which was also restrained by labour disruptions at the West Coast ports, was boosted by a surge in new orders and factory employment.
+The index, which was also restrained by labor disruptions at the West Coast ports, was boosted by a surge in new orders and factory employment.

 "The construction and manufacturing data cast a bit of sunshine on an otherwise cloudy day for economic data.
 We need to see more of a rebound in growth before the Fed pulls the trigger on interest rates," said Diane Swonk, chief economist at Mesirow Financial in Chicago.

-However, another survey from financial data firm Markit showed factory activity improved towards the end of May.
+However, another survey from financial data firm Markit showed factory activity improved toward the end of May.

 "After transitory weakness in the first quarter, the manufacturing outlook has improved.
 But the dollar and lower oil prices continue to be a drag on some select industries," said John Silvia, chief economist at Wells Fargo Securities in Charlotte, North Carolina.